The Stories from a Backpack Monthly Online Book Club

 Book #3 – Find a Way – Diana Nyad

 Non- Fiction: This book was incredible.
+It was hard to read but worth it.
 If you haven’t heard about Diana Nyad and her attempts to swim from Cuba to Florida, you need to.
 If this isn’t the most perfect living example of what never giving up looks like, don’t know what is.
 Check out her TED talk here.

 *Trigger warning, this book contains themes of sexual abuse.*

 Read this book if: You feel like being inspired.
 Like sports autobiographies, or fancy reading something different.

 “I failed and faltered many times but I can look back without regret because I was never burdened with the paralysis of fear and inaction.”